Food Hygiene Rating Scheme

 You will be asked within the form to provide any other supplementary evidence (e.g. photographs, copies of relevant HACCP documentation, etc.).
-Please have this information ready in electronic format. sensitive information should not be attached to the form.
+Have this information ready in electronic format.
+Sensitive information should not be attached to the form.

 You will need to make a payment of £205.
-You will be prompted to do this at the end of the application form.
-Please have your payment card ready to pay online.
+You will be prompted to do this at the end of the form.
+Have your payment card ready to pay online.

 Once your application has been received we will contact you to confirm acceptance of your application and the period in which your business will be inspected.

-Re-inspections will be carried out within 3 months of receipt of your application form and a cleared payment for the fee of £205.
+Re-inspections will be carried out within three months of receipt of your application form and a cleared payment for the fee of £205.